PlasmaFlare/baba-modding-guide/guides/programming_start.md

 ```lua
 timedmessage("message", x, y)
 ```
 This displays "message" on screen at the specified coordinates for a few seconds.
 If x and y are omitted, the text will display at the top left corner.
+Can be used if you just want a quick output.
+However, printing different messages with `timedmessage()` will cause the text to be unreadable.

-A more advanced way allows you to see `print()` statements in the terminal.
+A more advanced way allows you to see `print()` statements line by line in the terminal.
 A way to set this up:
 1) Download [git-bash](https://git-scm.com/downloads)
 2) Run the git-bash terminal
 3) In the terminal, `cd` to where "Baba Is You.exe" is.